 The Fundamentals of Inbound Conversations

-Why Customers Start a Conversation with Businesses
+Why Customers Start Inbound Conversations with Businesses

-What is a Conversation on respond.io
+What is an Inbound Conversation on respond.io

 How to Set Up the Trigger of an Inbound Conversation Workflow